dannguyen/github-for-portfolios/index.md

 layout: default
 title: Using Github Pages to building web portfolios from scratch
 ---
-This a very narrowly focused tutorial aimed at someone who has no web devleopment experience and has never used Github, or git, or even the command line, but for some reason, wants a webpage of their own.
+This a very narrow, novice-focused tutorial aimed at someone who has no web devleopment experience and has never used [Github](https://github.com), or [Git](http://git-scm.com/), or even the command line, but for whatever reason, wants to build a webpage of their own, mostly from scratch.

 (_This tutorial is in progress.
 [Feel free to fork it on Github](http://github.com/dannguyen/github-for-portfolios)_)